facebookresearch/hydra/website/docs/tutorials/structured_config/0_intro.md

 ---
 This is an advanced tutorial that assumes that you are comfortable with the concepts introduced in the [Basic Tutorial](/tutorials/basic/1_simple_cli_app.md).

-Structured Configs are enable the use of Python [dataclasses](https://docs.python.org/3.7/library/dataclasses.html) to describe your configuration structure and types.
+Structured Configs enables the use of Python [dataclasses](https://docs.python.org/3.7/library/dataclasses.html) to describe your configuration structure and types.
 They enable:

 * **Static type checking** when using static type checkers (mypy, PyCharm, etc.)